RNA-dependent RNA polymerase

 RNA-dependent RNA polymerase (RdRp) or RNA replicase is an enzyme that catalyzes the replication of RNA from an RNA template.
 Specifically, it catalyzes synthesis of the RNA strand complementary to a given RNA template.
-This is in contrast to typical DNA-dependent RNA polymerases, which all organisms use to catalyze the transcription of RNA from a DNA template.
+This is in contrast to typical DNA-dependent RNA polymerases (DdRP), which all organisms use to catalyze the transcription of RNA from a DNA template.

-RdRp is an essential protein encoded in the genomes of most RNA-containing viruses that lack a DNA stage, including SARS-CoV-2.
+RdRp is an essential protein encoded in the genomes of most RNA-containing viruses that lack a DNA stage.
 Some eukaryotes also contain RdRps, which are involved in RNA interference and differ structurally from viral RdRps.

 History

-Viral RdRps were discovered in the early 1960s from studies on mengovirus and polio virus when it was observed that these viruses were not sensitive to actinomycin D, a drug that inhibits cellular DNA-directed RNA synthesis.
+Viral RdRps were discovered in the early 1960s from studies on Picornaviruses when it was observed that these viruses were not sensitive to actinomycin D, a drug that inhibits cellular DNA-directed RNA synthesis.
 This lack of sensitivity suggested the action of a virus-specific enzyme that could copy RNA from an RNA template.